-Child Abuse Is...
+A. Child Abuse Is...

-- Inflicting or allowing someone else to inflict physical injury on a child by other than accidental means, causing death, disfigurement, skin bruising, impairment of physical or emotional health or loss or impairment of any bodily function. - Creating or allowing to be created a substantial risk of serious physical injury. - Using or allowing to be used grossly inappropriate devices or procedures to modify behavior. - Domestic violence. - Committing or allowing to be committed any sexual offense against a child as defined in the criminal code.
-This includes but is not limited to rape, crime against nature, incest, preparation or distribution of obscene material of the juvenile, sexual exploitation, promoting the prostitution of the juvenile, and/or taking indecent liberties with the juvenile regardless of the age of the parties. - Creating or allowing to be created serious emotional damage to the juvenile as evidenced by severe anxiety, depression, withdrawal or aggressive behavior. - Encouraging, directing, or approving of delinquent acts involving [immorality] committed by the juvenile.
+- 1. Inflicting or allowing someone else to inflict physical injury on a child by other than accidental means, causing death, disfigurement, skin bruising, impairment of physical or emotional health or loss or impairment of any bodily function. - 2.
+Creating, or allowing to be created, a substantial risk of serious physical injury. - 3.
+Using or allowing to be used grossly inappropriate devices or procedures to modify behavior. - 4.
+Domestic violence. - 5.
+Committing or allowing to be committed any sexual offense against a child as defined in the criminal code.
+This includes but is not limited to rape, crime against nature, incest, preparation or distribution of obscene material of the juvenile, sexual exploitation, promoting the prostitution of the juvenile, and/or taking indecent liberties with the juvenile regardless of the age of the parties. - 6.
+Creating, or allowing to be created, serious emotional damage to the juvenile as evidenced by severe anxiety, depression, withdrawal or aggressive behavior. - 7.
+Encouraging, directing, or approving of delinquent acts involving [immorality] committed by the juvenile.

-Child Neglect Is...
+B. Child Neglect Is...

-- Failing to provide proper care, supervision, or discipline from the juvenile's parent or guardian. - Abandonment by the parent or guardian. - Failing to provide necessary medical care or necessary remedial care. - Living in an environment injurious to the juvenile's welfare. - Creating a substantial risk to the physical or mental health or development of a child.
+- 1. Failing to provide proper care, supervision, or discipline from the juvenile's parent or guardian. - 2.
+Abandonment by the parent or guardian. - 3.
+Failing to provide necessary medical care or necessary remedial care.

-Child Dependency Is...
+- 4. Living in an environment injurious to the juvenile's welfare. - Creating a substantial risk to the physical or mental health or development of a child.

-- Needing assistance or placement because the child has no parent, quardian, or custodian responsible for care or supervision. - Needing assistance or placement because a parent, guardian or custodian is unable to provide for care or supervision and lacks an appropriate alternative childcare arrangement.
+C. Child Dependency Is...

-- The parent or guardian's inability may be due to physical or mental illness, substance abuse, developmental disability, arrest or natural disaster and may be temporary or permanent. - The parent or guardian's inability may be due to the child's extraordinary needs such as severe illness or disability.(Source: NORTH CAROLINA GENERAL STATUTES Chapter 7B Juvenile Code)
+- 1. Needing assistance or placement because the child has no parent, guardian, or custodian responsible for care or supervision. - Needing assistance or placement because a parent, guardian or custodian is unable to provide for care or supervision and lacks an appropriate alternative childcare arrangement. - a) The parent or guardian's inability may be due to physical or mental illness, substance abuse, developmental disability, arrest or natural disaster and may be temporary or permanent. - b) The parent or guardian's inability may be due to the child's extraordinary needs such as severe illness or disability.

+II.
 Indicators of Potential Child Abuse, Neglect & Dependency

-Physical Abuse
+A. Physical Abuse

-- Doubtful explanations of bruises and welts on any part of the body - Doubtful explanation of lacerations, abrasions or fractures - Bruises of different ages (various colors) - Injuries inconsistent with information offered by the child - Injuries reflecting shape of article used (electric cord, belt, buckle) - Injuries that regularly appear after absence or vacation - Doubtful explanation of burns, especially to soles, palms, back or buttocks - Burns with a pattern from an electric burner, iron or cigarette - Immersion burns with a distinct boundary line - Frightened of parents or afraid to go home
+- Doubtful explanations of bruises and welts on any part of the body - 2.
+Doubtful explanation of lacerations, abrasions or fractures - 3.
+Bruises of different ages (various colors) - 4.
+Injuries inconsistent with information offered by the child - Injuries reflecting shape of article used (electric cord, belt, buckle) - 6.
+Injuries that regularly appear after absence or vacation - 7.
+Doubtful explanation of burns, especially to soles, palms, back or buttocks

-Emotional Abuse
+- 8. Burns with a pattern from an electric burner, iron or cigarette - 9.
+Immersion burns with a distinct boundary line - 10.
+Frightened of parents or afraid to go home

-- Lags in physical development
+B. Emotional Abuse

-- Bizarre behavior
+- 1. Lags in physical development

-- Fearfulness of adults or authority figures
+- 2. Bizarre behavior

-- Revelations of highly inappropriate discipline, i.e., being enclosed in a dark closet, forced to drink or eat inedible items
+- 3. Fearfulness of adults or authority figures

-- Domestic violence
+- 4. Revelations of highly inappropriate discipline, i.e., being enclosed in a dark closet, forced to drink or eat inedible items

-Sexual Abuse
+- 5. Domestic violence

-Venereal disease in a child of any age
+C. Sexual Abuse

-- Evidence of physical trauma or bleeding to the oral, genital or anal areas - Refusing to change into gym clothes - Running away from home and not giving any specific complaint - Sexual knowledge/behavior or use of language not appropriate to age level
+- 1. Venereal disease in a child of any age - 2.
+Evidence of physical trauma or bleeding to the oral, genital or anal areas - 3.
+Refusing to change into gym clothes - 4.
+Running away from home and not giving any specific complaint - Sexual knowledge/behavior or use of language not appropriate to age level

-Physical Neglect
+D. Physical Neglect

-- Lack of basic needs (housing, clothing, food) - Lack of essential health care and high incidence of illness - Extreme poor hygiene on a regular basis - Inappropriate clothing in inclement weather on a consistent basis - Abandonment
+- 1. Lack of basic needs (housing, clothing, food) - 2.
+Lack of essential health care and high incidence of illness - 3.
+Extreme poor hygiene on a regular basis - 4.
+Inappropriate clothing in inclement weather on a consistent basis - 5.
+Abandonment

-Dependency
+E. Dependency